January 4, 2016

 Enjoy summer without worry of firing up Rosacea-prone skin with these tips, which can apply to all seasons:

+- Take triggers seriously.
 For some Rosacea sufferers, there can be a laundry list of triggers that can exacerbate their condition.
-However, the most common include sun exposure, emotional stress, hot weather, wind, heavy exercise, alcohol and spicy or citrus foods.
+However, the most common include sun exposure, emotional stress, hot weather, wind, heavy exercise, alcohol, and spicy/citrus foods.
 Make note of the triggers that affect you most severely and try to avoid them or at least reduce their impact.
 During the summer months, cover up with a hat and ample sunscreen, and stay cool by chewing on ice chips or spritzing yourself with a spray bottle.
-Stick to the air-conditioned gym for your summer workouts and exercise for shorter intervals.
-And if citrus fruits or marinated meats are on your trigger list, make sure you enjoy BBQ season for its social – not epicurean – opportunities.
+Stick to the air-conditioned gym for your summer work outs and excercise for shorter intervals.
+And if citrus fruits or marinated meats are on your trigger list, make sure you enjoy BBQ season for its social - not epicurean - opportunities.

+- Sunscreen, always.
 Because UV exposure is such a common Rosacea trigger, sunscreen must be worn everyday, no matter the season.
 Use a sunscreen that is formulated for sensitive skin and apply liberally and often.
-For some, it doesn’t take a lot of exposure to cause a flare-up.
-Control’s Botanical Sunscreen SPF 30 doubles as a mild moisturizer and broad-spectrum sun protectant.
+For some, it doesn't take a lot of exposure to cause a flare-up.
+Control Corrective's Botanical Sunscreen SPF 30 doubles as a mild moisturizer and broad-spectrum sun protectant.

-The small, red solid bumps or pus-filled pimples that can develop with Rosacea can be a most frustrating symptom.
-Topical serums, lotions and professional treatments performed by an esthetician can help manage the acne.
-Control’s Sulfur Calming Mask, a therapeutic mask that absorbs excess oil and calms inflamed skin, is an effective tool when used as a daily spot treatment or applied overnight.
+- Treat Pimples.
+The small, red, solid bumps or pus-filled pimples that can develop with Rosacea can be a frustrating symptom.
+Topical serums, lotions, and professional treatments performed by an esthetician can help manage acne.
+Control Corrective's Sulfur Calming Mask, a therapeutic mask that absorbs excess oil and calms inflamed skin, is an effective tool when used as a daily spot treatment or applied overnight.

-Persistent facial redness – appearing like a blush or sunburn – is the most common sign of Rosacea, and can be considered the most bothersome symptom.
-Control’s Redness Relief Serum diffuses both redness and dilated blood vessels and offers an extremely cooling and calming effect for skin, especially when kept in the refrigerator.
+- Reduce the red.
+Persistent facial redness - appearing like a blush or sunburn - is the most common sign of Rosacea, and can be considered the most bothersome symptom.
+Control Corrective's Redness Relief Serum diffuses both redness and dilated blood vessels and offers extremely cooling and calming effect for skin, especially when kept in the refrigerator.